 Who can apply?

-Managers representing stakeholders, particularly from the public sector, crucial to the delivery and improvement of the health system in DRC, Uganda and Somalia.
+Managers representing stakeholders, particularly the public sector, crucial to the delivery and improvement of the health system in DRC, Somalia and Uganda.

 - Policy makers and civil servants from public sector organisations on national, regional and local levels are especially encouraged to apply